nes-b/AstSyns/README.md

 installed before continuing.

 Please refer to these sites for installation instructions. \
-All macro scripts were written in *.ijm*
+All macro scripts were written in *.ijm*.
 Note: __file__ names are written in *underscore_case*, whereas __script__ names are written in *camelCase*.

 ## Bipartite Synapse - Density Measurement